Pipe Noise S.T.O.P.™

 Noisy waste lines are a more common problem now that most main waste lines are plastic (PVC) rather than cast iron.
 The fastest and most reliable (but not necessarily the least expensive) solution is to install a heavy vinyl sound barrier with a foam backing called “noise barrier with decoupler”.

 High density limp material with acoustic foam decoupler to reduce noise transmission.

 Reduces noise transmission through ceilings, walls, floors, machinery, & equipment, enclosures, PVC waste pipe, HVAC ducts.
-Apply on any solid surface or on floor under carpet for effective noise containment.
+Apply this sound damping material on any solid surface or on floor under carpet for effective noise containment.

 54″ Wide × 20′ or 30′ Rolls

 Materials can be adhered to surface.
 Pipes can be wrapped and taped in place.

 Airborne sound transmission class/STC 27 per ASTM C423.